UMM-CSci/senior-seminar/resources/FindingSources.md

 * Both google scholar and CS databases cross-reference papers by citation, i.e. you can find papers that cite the one you are looking at, as well as the ones that are cited in it.
 This may be useful for finding related work.
 Both also allow you to find other work by a given author.
 * CS databases also list papers by conferences or journals.
 This may be useful if you are interested in a specific topic (say, computer graphics) and would like to see what was published in this area in the last few years.
 * CS databases tend to be US-centered.
 Papers published in European, Asian, or Australian venues may not be listed in these databases.
 Google scholar may be a better source.
 * Many conferences and journals do not allow authors to have full texts of their papers in public domain.
 UMM has access to full texts of most of such papers in ACM digital library and IEEE Xplore.
+Thus once you find a potentially interesting paper in google scholar, you might want to look at its page in ACM digital library (log in through UMM) to read the abstract and see its full text.
 * ACM digital library has information about acceptance rates for most conferences and workshops.
 This is useful for evaluating quality of sources.

 Taking advantage of the strength of both approaches, here is how you can find sources for a topic: